labeveryday/mcp-obsidian-enhanced/README.md

 }
 ```

-Make sure to replace `/path/to/mcp-obsidian-enhanced` with the actual path to your repository.
+2. Replace `/path/to/mcp-obsidian-enhanced` with the actual path to your repository.

-This configuration allows Amazon Q CLI and Claude Desktop to:
-- Access your Obsidian vault through the MCP server
-- Use all available tools and prompts
-- Maintain a persistent connection to your notes

 ### Running the Server